...the creative response

 A long love of reductive sculpting has lead to sharing this work with novice and experienced sculptors

-- Whole Day Workshops for Summer
+- One Day Workshops

 - Evening Classes for returning sculptors

 - Sculptures, commissions and Oamaru stone sales continue

 Willow is a new exploration in my creative journey.
 The sheep got in on my cuttings two years in a row so wish me luck with the 2021 plantings.

 As a tinyblock holder I have been open to creativity that I can grow at home.

 I'm also a bit devoted to slowing the tide of timber that ends up in landfill.
 You will find projects and materials that are my response to that waste stream.